Euler's formula is considered by many as the most beautiful equation in mathematics.

 But, even if we draw such a line, currently the numbers on these two lines have no way of interacting with each other.
 Earlier we saw how multiplication (and exponentiation) operate on numbers on the real number line and spit out other numbers that are still on the same number line.
 Same is true for any other type of mathematical operation known to us.
 Hence, these two lines are their own independent worlds (except that they have common point - 0).
 Let's call the line perpendicular to our real number line the imaginary number line, and numbers on this line, the imaginary numbers (just to acknowledge that these are different from the real number line and real numbers).

-\( \text{any real number} \times i \implies \) instant disappearance of that number from the real number line and its appearance on the imaginary number line such that its distance from the origin remains same on the imaginary number line as it was on the real number line.
-That is to say:
+instant disappearance of that number from the real number line and its appearance on the imaginary number line such that its distance from the origin remains same on the imaginary number line as it was on the real number line.
+That is to say: instant 90° transformation (the word rotation kind of suggests a continuous process, hence let's use the word transformation).
+This automatically implies that, , simply written like that is = , i.e. is number 1 on the imaginary line.

-Also, for the other way round - i.e. for multiplication of an imaginary number (including \(i\)) by a real number, let's continue with our normal understanding of multiplication - let it mean to scale (instantly expand) the imaginary number by a factor given by the real number.
+Also, for the other way round - i.e. for multiplication of an imaginary number (including ) by a real number, let's continue with our normal understanding of multiplication - let it mean to scale (instantly expand) the imaginary number by a factor given by the real number.

 So, we have the following:

 Now comes another beautiful stage in the idea we are building up.
-We saw how \( e^x \) means 1 growing at the rate \( x \) for 1 unit of time.
-What if we have \( bi \) for \( x \)?
+We saw how means 1 growing at the rate for 1 unit of time.
+What if we have for ?
 Before pondering on that, let's rethink what growth or exponential expansion actually is.
-It is nothing else but basically multiplication operating at the minutest level! \( \lim_{n\to\infty} \left( 1 + \frac{r}{n} \right)^n \) is just \( (1 + \frac{r}{n} ) \) being multiplied to itself so many times, that's it.
+It is nothing else but basically multiplication operating at the minutest level! is just being multiplied to itself so many times, that's it.
 Or, in other words, a number slightly larger than 1 being multiplied to itself lot many times.

 The last trick remaining is to understand compound interest CI (for an imaginary interest rate) starting with what we just understood for SI.

-If we keep on compounding the interest at shorter and shorter intervals, we see that \( \Delta P \left(= \frac{Abi}{n}\right) \) keeps on getting smaller, but we apply it all the more often.
-Thus, after every minuscule interval of time, a \(\Delta P\) is added to \(A\), and this \(\Delta P\) is always perpendicular to \(A\) at that moment of time.
-In effect, we see that \(A\) starts tracing a circle of radius \(P\)!
-(I know it needs some more elaboration as to why the trajectory of \(A\) will exactly be a circle, but let's do that some other time please.)
+If we keep on compounding the interest at shorter and shorter intervals, we see that keeps on getting smaller, but we apply it all the more often.
+Thus, after every minuscule interval of time, a is added to , and this is always perpendicular to at that moment of time.
+In effect, we see that starts tracing a circle of radius !
+(I know it needs some more elaboration as to why the trajectory of will exactly be a circle, but let's do that some other time please.)

-An important thing to note is that how we got the rotation amount, i.e. the angle to be \( b \) radians.
-Let's start with \( b=1 \).
-The key is to understand that this rotation is not exponential in the sense that the current angle of \( A \) with real number line, say \( \theta \), does not contribute in \( \Delta \theta \) - whatever be the current value of \( \theta \), \( \Delta \theta \) will be unchanged - given by adding the two perpendicular entities \( \Delta A \) and \( A \) (which themselves are constant in their magnitudes).
-This is not the case with exponential growth in the same direction (i.e. on number line), as in that case, the current value of \( A \) does contribute to \( \Delta P \).
-This is the reason why, with a growth rate of 1, the value of \( e \) is 2.72 and not 2, i.e. the total \( \Delta P \) is not 1 but 1.72 in one unit of time.
-However, in the case of \( e^i \), because of this compounding not happening, in one unit of time, the total rotation \((\text{total } \Delta \theta)\) we get is just equal to the rate (the magnitude of i), which happens to be 1.
+An important thing to note is that how we got the rotation amount, i.e. the angle to be radians.
+Let's start with .
+The key is to understand that this rotation is not exponential in the sense that the current angle of with real number line, say , does not contribute in - whatever be the current value of , will be unchanged - given by adding the two perpendicular entities and (which themselves are constant in their magnitudes).
+This is not the case with exponential growth in the same direction (i.e. on number line), as in that case, the current value of does contribute to .
+This is the reason why, with a growth rate of 1, the value of is 2.72 and not 2, i.e. the total is not 1 but 1.72 in one unit of time.
+However, in the case of , because of this compounding not happening, in one unit of time, the total rotation we get is just equal to the rate (the magnitude of i), which happens to be 1.

-Further, since every real number raised to an imaginary number, say \( a^{bi} \) can be written in the form \( (e^{\ln{a}})^{bi} = e^{ib\ln{a}} \), it means that all such numbers, e.g. \( 5^{6i} \) are points on unit circle (i.e. have magnitude 1) making an angle of \( b\ln{a} \) with the real number line.
+Further, since every real number raised to an imaginary number, say can be written in the form , it means that all such numbers, e.g. are points on unit circle (i.e. have magnitude 1) making an angle of with the real number line.

 But wait!
-We know that imaginary numbers are real numbers multiplied by \( i \) which is equivalent to transforming (instantly rotating) them by 90°.
+We know that imaginary numbers are real numbers multiplied by which is equivalent to transforming (instantly rotating) them by 90°.
 Now we are talking about angles not restricted to 90°.
 That is, we had a real number 1, we rotated it to an angle that is not necessarily 90°.
 What do we have now?
 What we have is neither a real nor an imaginary but what is called a complex number.
 More on this a little while later.

-Moving on, having \( \pi \over 2 \) for \( b \) in \( e^{bi} \) means the rate of rotation is \( \pi \over 2 \), and this in turn means that we have rotated by \( \pi \over 2 \) (in one unit of time) which means \( e^{\pi \over 2} = i \)!
-And guess what, substituting \( x \) with \( i\pi \), we get:
+Moving on, having for in means the rate of rotation is , and this in turn means that we have rotated by (in one unit of time) which means !
+And guess what, substituting with , we get:

 So, next time you imagine about growing (say knowledge-wise or health-wise, or money-wise), beware - you are just gradually rotating from the real world into the imaginary world!
 Makes sense, right?
 Imaginary growth is no growth - it's rotation 😊!

 But there can be a real component in growth!
-This exposes us to numbers of the form \( e^{a + bi} = e^a \times e^{bi} \) or \( e^{bi} \times e^a\).
-These are just the products of a real number \( e^a \) and another number \( e^{ib} \) of unit magnitude.
-Thus we can see \( e^{a + bi}\) as number \( e^{ib} \) instantly expanded by a factor of \( e^a \) (keeping its angle with the real number line preserved), or, as it turns out, as number 1 first expanded to \( e^a \) and then rotated by b radians.
-Here, \( a \) and \( b \) are called the polar coordinates of the point (explained later).
+This exposes us to numbers of the form or .
+These are just the products of a real number and another number of unit magnitude.
+Thus we can see as number instantly expanded by a factor of (keeping its angle with the real number line preserved), or, as it turns out, as number 1 first expanded to and then rotated by b radians.
+Here, and are called the polar coordinates of the point (explained later).

 So, we can look at real, imaginary and complex numbers in the following different ways.

 Now, if we join origin to this point, we get a line.
-We define the magnitude of our complex number as the length of this line, and the angle of the complex number as the angle this line makes with the real number line... \(\enclose{roundedbox}{2}\).
-And now, the '\( +\)' in \( (n + mi) \) can be seen to have a kind of special meaning - like vector addition - for the individual components \( n \) and \( m \) of the complex number.
+We define the magnitude of our complex number as the length of this line, and the angle of the complex number as the angle this line makes with the real number line... .
+And now, the '' in can be seen to have a kind of special meaning - like vector addition - for the individual components and of the complex number.

 A quick question at this point - suppose we have a real (or imaginary) number and we don't know what it is, but we know its magnitude.
 The question is - do we know the number?
 Eh!
 What kind of question is this?
 Of course, yes, isn't it?

 Both real and imaginary numbers are solely defined by their magnitudes.
 That is because just by knowing that they are either real or imaginary we at once know that the angle they are making with the real number line is either 0 or 90 degrees.
-So, if we know their magnitudes, we can plot them on the \( xy \) plane.
+So, if we know their magnitudes, we can plot them on the plane.

-Keeping the polar-coordinates-picture of complex numbers described above in mind, if we know the magnitude, say, \(g\) (=\(e^a \)), and angle, say, \( b \), of a complex number, we can think of it as a real number of magnitude \(g\) getting rotated by an angle \( b \).
-Or, 1 rotated by angle \( b \) and then expanded by a factor given by the magnitude.
-But, as per the expansion-rotation-visualization of \(e^x\) described above as per \(\enclose{roundedbox}{1}\), this is the same as expressing the number as \( e^a \times e^{bi}\) or \( e^{bi} \times e^a\), which, in turn, is simply, \( e^{a+bi} \) (where a is the growth rate, which means that for magnitude g, a = \(\ln{g}\))!
+Keeping the polar-coordinates-picture of complex numbers described above in mind, if we know the magnitude, say, (=), and angle, say, , of a complex number, we can think of it as a real number of magnitude getting rotated by an angle .
+Or, 1 rotated by angle and then expanded by a factor given by the magnitude.
+But, as per the expansion-rotation-visualization of described above as per , this is the same as expressing the number as or , which, in turn, is simply, (where a is the growth rate, which means that for magnitude g, a = )!

-So, if we express a complex number in the form \( e^{a+bi} \), we are simply expressing it in polar coordinates \(a\) and \(b\).
-We use the definitions of magnitude and angle of a complex number mentioned above as per \(\enclose{roundedbox}{2}\) for summarizing as follows.
+So, if we express a complex number in the form , we are simply expressing it in polar coordinates and .
+We use the definitions of magnitude and angle of a complex number mentioned above as per for summarizing as follows.

 Other such examples are: